 First, before we go any further with this article, I want to say that I have nothing against Agile methodologies.
 Some of the best PMs I know use Agile very successfully for the delivery of their projects.
 As with anything, the decision to use Agile methodologies needs to be made for the correct project, and that is what I have an issue with.
 It is not a silver bullet and definitely not suited for every project that comes along.

-In making it to the mainstream, it became a darling of the project management world with countless articles, books and training offerings.
+In making it to the mainstream, it became a darling of the project management world with countless articles, books, and training offerings.
 What also happened is that the word Agile in a lot of Executives’ minds became synonymous with flexible and fast, without the planning rigors of other methodologies.
 Some have even been convinced that Agile did away with most of the documentation needs found with other methodologies.
 Another thing that convinced people that there was too much wasted time in working any other way.

 The race was one to get this new shiny “toy.”
 A lot of organizations had to have it and jumped on the bandwagon.
-It wasn’t until a few months later that a lot of them realized that properly working an Agile project did not necessarily mean faster and we still need to master some of the basics that get us in trouble in the first place on projects.
+It wasn’t until a few months later that a lot of them realized that properly working on an Agile project did not necessarily mean faster and we still need to master some of the basics that get us in trouble in the first place on projects.

-A problem which still exists, Agile or not is the fact that requirements remain elusive and getting a complete set of requirements early is still the number one issue for most.
+A problem that still exists, Agile or not is the fact that requirements remain elusive, and getting a complete set of requirements early is still the number one issue for most.
 Having good results is as always based on having a valid set of requirements.
 If we do succeed in getting a good set early, we often falter in our ability to schedule their delivery based on our available resources.

 Until we get better at the requirements integrity and resources allocation within our means, there is no methodology out there that can help make things magically better or faster.